How To Reduce Stomach Bloating After Breast Augmentation Surgery

 A common post-surgical discomfort for women who have just undergone breast augmentation surgery with implants is stomach bloating.
 Some women are surprised to find that they look heavier than they did pre-surgery.
 (Some are also told by their scales that they had added a bit of weight.)

 After surgery, swelling is common.
 This is a natural reaction to any trauma, including that which is caused by surgery.
 While swelling is in the area of the surgery (the chest), the force of gravity can cause the accumulated fluids to go downward, into the mid-section.

-Another common cause of post-surgery bloating is decreased intestinal function due to prescribed pain medications.
+Another common cause of breast augmentation post-op bloating is decreased intestinal function due to prescribed pain medications.
 Dr Kesarwani may recommend taking stool softeners and laxatives to help stimulate the digestive tract and induce more frequent bowel movements.

 There is little reason to worry, as breast augmentation is a common surgery with an extremely high satisfaction rate.
 What you can do to combat bloating is to relax, drink plenty of fresh water, go to the washroom regularly and cut back on foods that promote bloating (ie sodium).
 Do your best not to worry about the procedure or the temporary bloating you are experiencing, as this will only exacerbate things.
 Focus your mind on something else; ensure you are taking the necessary steps and precautions to bring about a full and successful recovery—and let your body heal.